 Keep a close eye on the road or you might miss the left turn to go to the parking lot, as the sign is kind of small!

-Pssst, while these are awesome reasons to visit Banff, if you’re already convinced, check out my other post on the best underrated things to do in Banff!
+Pssst, if you are already convinced to visit Banff, don’t forget to check out my other post on the top underrated things to do in Banff!

 3. The Wildlife

 The wildlife in and around Banff National Park is amazing.
 Just look at that lil’ gal!